 I stared.
 As if he could read my thoughts, he smiled and nodded.
 “Yeah, I know how ironic it is for me to tell you to quit while inhaling one myself.”

 “No, it’s not that.
 A lot of people have told me to quit, I just never expected one of them to be the legendary Santa Claus.”

 I silently tossed the pack into the nearest trash bin.

 “Sorry”.
 I placed the finished scrambled eggs on a plate and set it down in front of the man.
 “Can I get you anything else?
 Perhaps some milk?
 Maybe some cookies?”

 “God no, especially not tonight.
 I’ve had my fill.
-It’s nice of people to leave them out for me but the truth is I’ve gotten tired of milk and cookies two hundred years ago.
+It’s nice of people to leave them out for me but the truth is I’ve been tired of milk and cookies for over two hundred years.
 Do you have any orange juice?”

-“You make it sound like you’re stuck at the North Pole.”
+“You make it sound like you’re stuck there.”